mwtaylor/Cookbook/content/recipes/teriyaki-beef/index.md

   - section_name: Cook
     steps:
       - name: Heat Pan
-        text: Heat the oil in a pan over medium high heat.
+        text: Heat a small amount of oil in a pan over medium high heat.
 Be sure to use a large enough pan that will allow the water from the meat to quickly boil off.
+Cook meat in multiple batches if needed.
         ingredients:
           - vegetable_oil
       - name: Sear the Beef
         text: Add marinated beef and cook until seared.
 Remove from pan and set aside keeping oil and drippings in pan.
+        image: seared-beef.jpg
       - name: Cook Vegetables
         text: Add green peppers and sliced onion.
 Stir fry until vegetables are charred and cooked.
+        image: cooked-veggies.jpg
       - name: Simmer Sauce
         text: Add sauce and about half of the green onions.
 Add meat back into the pan.
               Lower heat and simmer until thickened.
+        image: finished.jpg
       - name: Toast Sesame Seeds
         text: Add sesame seeds to another pan and cook over medium heat until toasted.
         ingredients: